 Self-Care for Epilepsy

 You can do many things to help control your seizures.
 First, follow your treatment plan.
-If your healthcare provider has prescribed medicines, be sure to take them as directed.
+If your healthcare provider has prescribed medicines, take them as directed.
+Keep your appointments with your primary care nurse, healthcare provider, or neurologist.
 Also, take the following steps.

-Triggers are things that seem to provoke seizures.
-Keep track of your triggers and try to avoid them.
+Triggers are things that seem to cause (provoke) seizures.
+Keep track of your triggers and try to prevent them or stay away from them.
 Here are 2 common triggers and ways to cope with them:

 Too little sleep.
-Be sure to get enough sleep.
-If you have trouble sleeping, talk to your healthcare provider.
+Get enough sleep.
+If you have trouble sleeping, talk with your healthcare provider.

 Alcohol and drugs.
-Avoid alcohol.
+Don’t drink alcohol.
 Never take any illegal drugs.
-If you do have substance abuse issues, seek the help of your healthcare provider for the safest way to become free of alcohol and drugs.
+If you do have substance abuse issues, talk with your healthcare provider about the safest way to become free of alcohol and drugs.